* S&P 500 closed at record Thursday, on track for strong Feb

 percent and the Nasdaq is up 5.2 percent.
 For the week, the Dow

 is up 1.1 percent, the S&P is up 1 percent and the Nasdaq is up

 full-year revenue forecast and said it was looking to improve

 its adjusted operating margin.
 Shares rose 1 percent to $66.88

 before the bell.

-expectations, though the apparel retailer said it expected
+expectations, though the apparel retailer expected unfavorable

 * Jos.
 A. Bank Clothiers Inc late Thursday rejected